charl-potgieter/SampleFinancialDataGenerator/README.md

 # Sample Financial Data Generator

-> Excel based file utilising VBA and Power Query which generates sample financial data
+> Excel based file for generating sample financial data with the help of VBA and Power Query.

 ## Installation